Age International: Publications

-A number of high-profile politicians, academics and development experts also support the work of Age International, including Baroness Barker, Lord Foulkes, Baroness Northover, Baroness Greengross, Dr.Margaret Chan, Mary Robinson, Martin Prince, Peter Lloyd-Sherlock, Nora Groce, Penny Vera-Sanso, Jane Falkingham, Duncan Green, Jonathan Glennie and Craig Mokhiber.

 Age International's photo competition and exhibition

 In 2016, Age International held a photo competition and exhibition entitled 'Strength for Life'.
 The organisation asked for both amateur and professional photographers to submit photos that depicted strength in older age.
 The winning photos were exhibited at St Martin-in-the-Fields in London.

 Alongside the winning photos, the organisation also exhibited a series of photos entitled ‘The Missing Generation of Myanmar’, from awarding-winning Guardian photographer, David Levene.
 These photos were also published in the Guardian with an article about older people caring for their grandchildren when their parents migrate to find work and the work Age International is doing to support them.